flamapy/flamapy.github.io/_team/university-malaga.md

 ---
 title: "University of Málaga"
 date: 2018-11-19T10:47:58+10:00
-image: "images/team/nonsap-visuals-kMJp7620W6U-unsplash.jpg"
+image: "images/features/uma.png"
-jobtitle: "Graphic Designer"
+jobtitle: "BDD metamodel"
 linkedinurl: ""
-weight: 7
+weight: 2
 ---

 The university of Malaga is currently providing support for the core and the bdd plugins